Real-Projects-Digitalization/ss22-cyber-24/README.md

  In that file, we did some research for the possible market.
  The Table in that file describes short, where the data is coming from.

+ **5.4 Material Costs**

+The material costs were determined based on material and technical research.
+This document outlines the costs for both the prototype and the final product.
+The final product differs from the prototype in the materials used.
+All sources have been provided.

  **6. Newsletter article**

 The newsletter articel describes the problem we want to solve with our product.